 - Study abroad resident or transfer credit may be applied toward major and minor requirements as long as the grades are taken on an A/F grade base.

-- Coursework most similar to ALL-designator courses have the greatest likelihood of being approved for the major/minor.
+- Coursework most similar to AMES-designator courses have the greatest likelihood of being approved for the major/minor.
 For example, a Chinese literature/language/culture course may be approved, but a Chinese accounting or science course will not be approved.

 - Most coursework will need to be petitioned upon return.
-A meeting with your ALL adviser prior to departure, which is required, can help increase the likelihood of your coursework abroad being approved for major or minor requirements.
+A meeting with your AMES adviser prior to departure, which is required, can help increase the likelihood of your coursework abroad being approved for major or minor requirements.